dasodas50/Watermarker/README.md

    - Add Users: Use the input field and button in the GUI to add new users to the list.
    - Search Users: Use the search bar to filter and find specific users quickly.
    - Select and Delete Users: Highlight and delete user(s) from the list using the delete button.
 You can select multiple users at once using `CTRL` (to select non-contiguous users) or `Shift` (to select a range of users).
    - Directly Edit `users.json`: For advanced management, you can directly modify the `users.json` file located in the same directory as the script.
-This file stores the user data in JSON format, and you can manually add, update, or remove entries.
+This file stores the data in JSON format, and you can manually add, update, or remove entries.
+It’s important to note that you can add any text you want as a watermark, not limited to usernames.
+This flexibility allows you to include phrases, identifiers, or other relevant information to be used as watermarks.
 Be sure to follow JSON syntax rules when editing this file.

 3. **File Management**:
    - Add Files: Drag and drop videos into the application or use the file dialog to select them manually.